Last Updated on September 19, 2022

 Anyone that has read the writings of Meb Faber knows that he likes things simple and easy.
 That doesn’t mean mediocre strategies.
 Quite the opposite.
 When trading and investing, simplicity trumps complexity.

-And Meb Fabers Three-Way momentum/trend-following strategy is really simple.
+And Meb Fabers Three-Way momentum/trend-following strategy is really simple (it’s not a timing model).
 Here is all there is to it:

 Three asset classes: Stocks, bonds, gold.